RobinBoers/geheimesite.nl/README.md

 The site can be redeployed without needing to `git push` (which wasn't possible when I was using GitHub Actions), because I'm using `rsync`.

-I use a very strict CSP that prohibits any Javascript, as to not tempt myself to use it too much.
+I use a very strict CSP that prohibits any JavaScript, as to not tempt myself to use it too much.

 ## Future plans

 - Check for broken links while linting
 - Changelogs using Git history
-- Form for submitting webmentions
+- Form for submitting Webmentions

 ## License

 The source code for the site is licensed AGPL.
-The content of the site is released into the public domain, using to the CC0 1.0 license.
+The content of the site is released into the public domain, using the CC0 1.0 license.